algtools/actions/README.md

 If validation fails, you'll need to fix your commit messages before merging.

+### Workflow Validation

+This repository also validates GitHub Actions workflow files before commit:

+1. **Pre-commit Hook**: When you commit changes to workflow files, actionlint automatically validates them for syntax errors, best practices, and shellcheck issues.

+2. **CI Validation**: All workflows are validated in CI using actionlint to catch any issues that might have been missed locally.

 **Setting up local validation:**

 After cloning the repository, run: